rkolias/awsome/README.md

 ##### UploadDocumentsBuilder

-The `UploadDocumentBuilder` helps add and delete documents from Cloudsearch.
+The `UploadDocumentsBuilder` helps add and delete documents from Cloudsearch.

 Define a class representing your Cloudsearch schema and add Jackson annotations for JSON serialization: